-Use care when taking your young child outdoors, especially for physical activities.
+Use care when you take your young child outdoors, especially for physical activities.
 When children exercise, they breathe more heavily than normal.
 Also, they breathe more through their mouths than their noses.
 This allows pollution to be inhaled more deeply into the lungs where it can cause permanent damage.

 eMedicineHealth Medical Reference from Healthwise